ICE PLANT (Sedum Spectabile)

 China, Korea

 Sedum Spectabile is an important plant for bees.
-It is in bloom here in September and October, a time when Buddleia & other honey-rich flowers have gone over & there are fewer bee-friendly flowers.
+Here in the UK, The Ice Plant is in bloom during September and October, a time when Buddleia & other honey-rich flowers have finished flowering.

-According to the Dave’s Garden website forum, cuttings or bits broken off can be stuck in earth & will grow.
-Although contributors from drier parts of Australia & USA are answering a query from the UK, it is worth any of us trying this method in a dry place.
+According to the Dave’s Garden forum, cuttings or bits broken off can be stuck into soil & will grow.
+Although contributors from drier parts of Australia & USA were answering a query from the UK, we might all have a go at this method .

 https://davesgarden.com/community/